btoll/utley/README.md

     Property | Description
     ------------ | -------------
-    --config, -c | The location of the build file.
+    -c | The location of the build file.
 Defaults to `utley.json`.
-    --help, -h | Help.
+    -h | Help.
-    --list, -l | Dump a target to STDOUT.
+    -l | Dump a target to STDOUT.
-    --silent | Does not print log information to STDOUT (will print ERROR messages).
+    -s | Does not print log information to STDOUT (will print ERROR messages).
-    --target | Specify build targets (comma-separated).
+    -t | Specify build targets (comma-separated).
-    --task | Runs the shell command in the `tasks` block.
+    --{task} | Runs the shell command in the `tasks` block.
-    --verbose, -v | Print build information.
+    -v | Print build information.

 ## License